sethkipsangmutuba/Torts-Law/README.md

    - [Categories of Non-delegable Duties](#21-045)
    - [Collateral or Casual Negligence of Independent Contractor](#21-051)

+---
 ## Topic  22.
-JOINT AND SEVERAL TORTFEASORS
+Joint and Several Tortfeasors
+---

 1. [Multiple Tortfeasors, Causation and Proof](#22-001)
 2. [Distinction Between Joint and Several Tortfeasors](#22-005)